faradayio/greendreams/README.markdown

 ## Dreamers

-This project was created by [Brighter Planet](http://brighterplanet.com) with generous help from (your wonderful name here).
+This project was created by [Brighter Planet](http://brighterplanet.com) with generous help from [Genability](http://genability.com) and [our fabulous dreamers](https://github.com/brighterplanet/greendreams/contributors).

 ### Wishlist